fletchjp/MERG-Arduino-Software/README.md

  [Arduino Github Guidance](https://www.merg.org.uk/merg_wiki/doku.php?id=arduino:software:github)

+ ## Software

+ The only software I will keep here are general purpose utilities.

  ## Events

  29th November 2020.
 I have added pwmtest as an experiment to see what would happen.
 It is a test for the addresses of I2C devices.